-After the fifth anniversary of your cover, if you take a career break and stop working, you can suspend your cover.
+After the third anniversary of your cover if you take a career break and stop working, you can suspend your cover.
 This means you will not have to pay any premiums for your cover but you will not be able to make a claim.
+However, you will need to continue paying premiums for your participation units during this time.

-You are entitled to 24 months break over the life of your plan.
+You are entitled to 36 months break over the life of your plan.
 You do not have to use the full allowance at the same time and you can take multiple breaks, as long as each one lasts at least six months.
 Please refer to the plan terms and conditions for further information.